Frequently Asked Questions

 What forms of payment do you accept?

-Jennifer accepts cash (in person sessions only), check (in person sessions only), Venmo, and debit/credit card, as well as a Health Savings Account card.
+Jennifer accepts cash (in person sessions only), check (in person sessions only), Jen, Jessica and Megan accept Venmo, and debit/credit card, as well as a Health Savings Account card.
 Please also note we have a 24 hour cancelation fee – all appointments not canceled within 24 hours will be charged in full.

 What is your cancelation and refund policy?